Hevand/SQLServerDiskPerformance/Readme.md

 ## Recommendations
 - **Availability** - Local SSDs are fast and cheap - but they do not persist data in case of a reboot, deallocation, resized or rehosted VM.
 Don't use this for applications that are likely to end up in production, as it will hide actual performance issues.
 - **Costs** - Ultra Disks have the benefit of being persistent and offering 99.999% avaialbility, but are more expensive than the other storage options.
 Monitor application behavior and resource consumption, such that performance and costs can be balanced.
+M-series VMs with write accceleration offer similar performance, but have a certain minimum number of cores which results in higher compute and SQL licensing costs.
-- **Backup** - Disk backups are not recommended for SQL Server workloads, but other options exist.
+- **Backup** - SQL Server offers application-specific backup, whereas disk-level backups are not recommended for SQL Server workloads.
 Azure Backup offers centralized backup management but does not support Ultra Disks (today).
 For SQL Servers using Ultra Disks, backups can be made via SQL Server's Automated Backup functionality.
 This can be configured via SQL Server directly or via the SQL Server resource provider in the Azure portal.
 For more information around SQL Server backup, see [the documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-backup-recovery)
 - **Business Continuity / Disaster Recovery** - Ultra disks do not support snapshots, and Azure Site Recovery does not support Ultra Disks for Azure-to-Azure failover.
 Although it is _possible_ to define your VM as a physical server in ASR, it does not provide a solution here, as it results in inaccessible volumes after a failover.
 For production workloads, make sure that the Disaster Recovery Strategy is based on the restoration of a backup.